📩 Event Subscribers

 🛑 Filtering

-, which is a custom object that specifies whether the subscriber
+Subscribers can specify an EventSubscriberFilter, which is a custom object that specifies whether the subscriber

 should be called or not.
 It receives the subscriber, the subscriber arguments, and returns a boolean.

 Filters are particularly useful when reusing event ignoring logic.
-They also get access to the EventDispatchMeta
+They also get access to the EventDispatchMeta,

 where they can save objects to be used by the subscriber.